- Home

 Data Protection Statement

-1.1 The NTMA is a data controller of Personal Data for a wide range of statutory purposes, including when it is acting as the State Claims Agency and providing various schemes, funds and services such as State Savings, FDM, ISIF, NewERA and the NDFA.
+1.1 The National Treasury Management Agency is a data controller of Personal Data for a wide range of statutory purposes, including when it is acting as the State Claims Agency (“SCA”) and providing various schemes, funds and services such as State Savings, Funding and Debt Management (“FDM”), Ireland Strategic Investment Fund (“ISIF”), NewERA and the National Development Finance Agency (“NDFA”).
 The NTMA also provides certain support services in its role as a data processor, acting on behalf of the National Asset Management Agency (“NAMA”), the Strategic Banking Corporation of Ireland (“SBCI”) and Home Building Finance Ireland (“HBFI”), (together the “Affiliate Agencies”).

 The NTMA is committed to complying with our obligations in respect of the processing of personal data under data protection laws.
 The purpose of this Data Protection Statement (“Statement”) is to ensure that we meet our transparency obligations pursuant to the General Data Protection Regulation EU 2016/679 (“GDPR”) and the Data Protection Acts 1988 – 2018 (“DPA”), together “Data Protection Law”.
 The Statement sets out information about our duties and responsibilities regarding the protection of Personal Data.

-1.2 This Statement has effect from 7 July 2022 and is reviewed from time to time [1].
+1.2 This Statement has effect from 21 May 2024 and is reviewed from time to time1.
 The most up to date approved version is posted on the NTMA website.
 Previous versions are also available on the NTMA website.

-2.7 State Claims Agency: The State Claims Agency (“SCA”) manages personal injury and third-party property damage claims against the State and delegated State authorities (hereinafter referred to as “DSA’s”) and provides related risk management functions.
+2.6 State Claims Agency: The State Claims Agency (“SCA”) manages personal injury and third-party property damage claims against the State and delegated State authorities (hereinafter referred to as “DSA’s”) and provides related risk management functions.
 It manages claims for legal costs against the State and DSAs, however so incurred.
-The SCA also manages applications to the High Court for payment from the Insurance Compensation Fund (‘ICF’) by relevant insurers in liquidation, which includes the SCA carrying out audits to assess eligibility.
+The SCA carries out audits to assess eligibility of claims of relevant insurers who seek to apply for payment from the Insurance Compensation Fund (‘ICF’) and manage applications to the High Court by relevant insurers in liquidation.
+The SCA also manages Garda compensation claim applications regarding claims made by members of An Garda Síochána pursuant to the Garda Compensation legislation.
+Certain health service providers are required to report notifiable incidents to the Health Information and Quality Authority (HIQA), the Chief Inspector of Social Services and the Mental Health Commission (MHC) following introduction of the Patient Safety (Notifiable Incidents and Open Disclosure) Act 2023 which notifications are made through the SCA-managed National Incident Management System (‘NIMS’).

 3.1 The purpose of this Data Protection Statement is to explain what Personal Data we Process and how and why we Process it where you engage with any of the businesses managed by the NTMA, whether as a job candidate, customer, business partner or generally as a member of the public.
 In addition, this Data Protection Statement outlines our duties and responsibilities regarding the protection of such Personal Data and the rights of data subjects in that respect.
 NTMA Employees may find information about our Processing of Personal Data in our dedicated Employee Data Protection Statement.
 Information on our website-related Processing activities is available in our NTMA Website Privacy and Cookies Policy.